Christ Church is in a lovely village surrounded by great natural beauty with extensive public access

 Hervey was one of the three local philanthropists who funded W D Caroe's extensive work on the interior of Christ Church in1904, including the installation of a new organ, which Ralph played when young and which was restored in 1932 with a legacy from their sister Margaret.

 Ralph inherited Leith Hill Place on the death of Hervey in 1944 and chose to donate it to the National Trust.
 However, the Wedgwoods - first Sir Ralph Wedgwood, then his son John - continued to live in the house, as tenants, until 1972 when it became a boarding house for a nearby school.
-Having suffered neglect, it was brought back into occupation by the National Trust in 2008, who reopened it to the public in 2013, with Wedgwood and Ralph Vaughan Williams displays as well as other special exhibitions, talks and workshops, while they work to secure its future.
+Having suffered neglect, it was brought back into occupation by the National Trust in 2008, who reopened it to public in2013, with Wedgwood and Ralph Vaughan Williams displays as well as other special exhibitions, talks and workshops, while they work to secure its future; extensive works to ensure the house is weather-proof were commenced in 2023.